-E-Square's education revenue was stable on an annualized basis in the first six months of 2021.
-This reflects slow and inconsistent easing of COVID-19 restrictions in South Africa.
+E-Square's education revenue decreased by 13% in 2021 compared to 2020.
+The reduction in the revenue was primarily due to slow and inconsistent easing of COVID-19 restrictions in South Africa.

-Education Angels' education revenue reduced by 10% on an annualized basis in the first six months of 2021.
-This was primarily a result of a focus in the first six months on recruiting new educators, with the focus in the second half of the year being on student marketing activity.
+Education Angels' education revenue reduced by 12% in 2021 compared to 2020.
+This was primarily a result of a focus on recruiting new educators which resulted in lower revenue.

-Overall, pro forma education revenue for the group including the IPO Acquisitions grew by 14% on an annualized basis in the first six months of 2021, reflecting the increase in digital products and delivery.
+Overall, pro forma education revenue for the group including the IPO Acquisitions grew by 15% in 2021 compared to 2020, reflecting the increase in digital products and delivery.